-This page is to pay tribute to the school the late Honorable Judge Lorenzo Patiño founded (a once prominent institution within the Sacramento legal community), its associates and founders (many of whom still serve the community in various degrees), and information on the importance of a career in the legal field and the paths available to achieve it.
+This page is to pay tribute to the school the late Honorable Judge Lorenzo Patiño founded, a once prominent institution within the Sacramento legal community, as well as its associates and founders, many of whom still serve the community in various degrees.
+Additionally this site will provide information on the importance of a career in the legal field and the paths available to achieve it.

 About Patiño Law School

 The school was established in 1983 by Patiño, fellow attorneys, and law students, to create one of the most affordable law schools and paralegal programs in California while maintaining high academic standards.
 This was meant to be a school for individuals that aspired for a career in law, either as lawyers or legal assistants, without the expensive price tag that usually came with it.

 The school provided night classes for their four-year, 2-year curriculum, and 1-year paralegal certification programs to better accommodate their students that had to work full-time jobs while enrolled in the school.